 You’ve heard of HIPAA.
-You know it’s best practice to be HIPAA compliant in patient care, that it’s mandatory if you take insurance, and important regardless as a measure to protect the health information of your clients.
+It’s best practice to be HIPAA compliant in patient care and that it’s mandatory if you take insurance.
+It’s important regardless as a measure to protect the health information of your clients.

 What is HIPAA?